 “We have started sit-in at Numaish Chowrangi on M.A.
 Jinnah and protest may spread to other parts of the metropolis if Allama Rizvi is not released,” said TLP spokesperson Ali.

-Police resort to tear gas shelling to disperse the TLP workers holding the sit-in.
+Police resorted to tear gas shelling to disperse the TLP workers holding the sit-in.
 “The police used tear gas shelling and dispersed the mob,” said a senior police officer who wished not to be named.
 The officer said that “some workers” were also detained and the main artery had been vacated from the protesters.

 The TLP spokesperson confirmed to Dawn that police used tear gas shelling and apprehended their party leader Sufi Ayaz Qadri and other workers.